Starting and Stopping

 If you must ask for setup information, prompt people to enter it within your app.
 Then, store this information as soon as possible (potentially, in your app’s settings).
 This way, people aren’t forced to switch to Settings before they get the chance to enjoy your app.
 If people need to make changes to this information later, they can go to the app’s settings at any time.

 Delay a login requirement for as long as possible.
 It’s best when users can navigate through much of your app and use some of its functionality without logging in.
+For example, App Store doesn’t ask users to log in until they decide to buy something.
 Users often abandon apps that force them to log in before they can do anything useful.

-Supply a launch image that closely resembles the first screen of the app. iOS displays the launch image the moment your app starts—giving users the impression that your app is fast and giving your app enough time to load content.
-Learn how to create a launch image in Launch Images.
+Provide a launch file or image. iOS displays a launch image the moment your app starts—giving users the impression that your app is fast and giving your app enough time to load content.
+Learn how to create a launch file or image in Launch Images.

-If possible, avoid requiring users to read a disclaimer or agree to an end-user license agreement when they first start your app.
+If possible, avoid requiring users to read a disclaimer or agree to an end-user license agreement before they can do anything else.
 Instead, you can let the App Store display your disclaimer or end-user license agreement (EULA) so that people can access it before they get your app.
 If you must provide these items within your app, be sure to integrate them in a way that harmonizes with your UI and balances business requirements with user experience needs.

 When your app restarts, restore its state so users can continue where they left off.
 People shouldn’t have to remember the steps they took to reach their previous location in your app.
-To learn more about efficient ways to preserve and restore your app’s state, see “State Preservation and Restoration”.
+To learn more about efficient ways to preserve and restore your app’s state, see Preserving Your App’s Visual Appearance Across Launches.